slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+> *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*

 People As Response Functions. response triggers: your primary trigger, your secundary trigger

 > *'Romans ship, Greeks maintain.' -- anon*